regoclint/prac/Notes.md

 - https://stackify.com/design-patterns-explained-adapter-pattern-with-code-examples/

 Builder - Creational
-- Should be used only when you want to build different immutable objects using same object building process.
+- Should be used only when you want to build different IMMUTABLE objects using same object building process.
 - Instead of giving all values in the constructor as a must or telescopic constructors we use builder pattern.
 - one inner static class with public methods to set values, no setters for outer class, all final members for outer class(immutability), one build method in the inner class which creates an object of the outer class with itself as a parameter so that values can be transferred from inner to outer class
+- Inner static class cuz it doesnt need access to the outer class variables
 - Eg. StringBuilder, MockMvcBuilder
 - https://www.youtube.com/watch?v=YmEVYvELt28&t=822s